-The beauty of making a terrarium is that it is literally a mini, low maintenance indoor garden of greenery that fits with just about any style of home decor and can be designed in a myriad of different ways.
+The beauty of making a terrarium is that it is literally a mini, low maintenance indoor garden of greenery that fits with just about any style of home decor and can be designed in a myriad of different ways, and so many items can be picked up at the dollar store for next to nothing.
 Here's what you need to create a terrarium of your own.

 Directions: